wp-plugins/facebook-button-plugin/readme.txt

 * Actions: Add Facebook Like button easily.
 * Display: Select the button position: before the content, after, before and after or using a shortcode.
 * Display: Use a standard image or replace it with some other image.
+* Display: Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft)

 = Recommended Plugins =